mhhollomon/yalr/README.md

 yalr my_grammar.yalr
 ```

-This will generate a file `YalrParser.hpp` that has the generated parser in it.
+This will generate a file `my_grammar.yalr.hpp` that has the generated parser in it.

 Other options: